deadc0de6/dotdrop/docs/config.md

 On `install` the following rules are applied:

 * if `chmod` is specified in the dotfile, it will be applied to the installed dotfile
-* if no `chmod` is specified and the file exists on the filesystem with different permissions than the file in the `dotpath` then the user needs to confirm the dotfile installation (unless `-f --force` is used)

 On `update`: